idaholab/malamute/doc/content/source/materials/GraphiteThermal.md

 \end{equation}
 The most conservative calibration limits are enforced within the code.

-The computation of these properties occurs only once at the start of each timestep.
-This design decision significantly improves the computational efficiency of the class; however, the value of the temperature from the previous converged timestep is used to compute the thermal conductivity and heat capacity values for the current timestep.
+The local temperature is checked against the calibration range limits only once at the start of each timestep, using the value of the temperature from the previous converged timestep.
+The values of thermal conductivity and heat capacity are, however, calculated with the current value of the temperature.

 The relationships for these thermal material properties were determined through curve fits to the experimental data points shown in [!citep](cincotti2007sps)